-Transportation for students shall be provided in accordance with law and the following guidelines.
+Transportation for students shall be provided in accordance with district policy and the following guidelines.

 The Board shall purchase, equip, and maintain vehicles and contract for school bus services for the transportation of students to and from school at regularly scheduled hours and for the transportation of students on field trips and athletic trips.
 The Board may also set maximum walking distances for elementary and secondary students.

 The Board will also provide transportation for students living within the limits of this policy when the walking conditions to the school are found to be hazardous by either the Department of Transportation or the Board itself.

 The school bus driver shall be responsible for the discipline of students while they are being transported to or from school.
 A student may be suspended from bus transportation by the principal for disciplinary reasons, in which case the parents are responsible for the pupil’s transportation.

 The Superintendent shall promulgate rules to govern the number of chaperones to accompany students in connection with school related activities; and he/she or his/her designee shall:

 1. Prepare a map of the district indicating each bus stop and bus route or prepare a schedule of bus stops and an itinerary of bus routes to be used in conjunction with a district map.

 2. Prepare a map indicating walking distance limits, based on the Board’s guidelines.

 3. Determine the measuring points from school to home for walking distance limits, based on the Board’s guidelines.